-You may think of police officers as having blue-collar jobs.
-However, the salary of a police officer is higher than you might expect.
+The average police officer salary is higher than you might expect.
 The median annual salary of a police officer is $65,400.
 Being a police officer comes with risks, but it can also be a financially rewarding career.
 Let’s take a closer look at the average salary of a police officer and where officers make the most.
 No matter what your job and salary, a financial advisor can help you make the most of your money, so consider finding one with SmartAsset’s free financial advisor matching service.

 According to the Bureau of Labor Statistics (BLS), the average salary of a police officer is $65,400.
 That’s for a BLS category that encompasses police officers and sheriff’s patrol officers.
 Detectives and criminal investigators are in a separate category and earn a median salary of $81,920.
 Transit and railroad wardens, another category, have median annual salaries of $74,030, while fish and game wardens earn median salaries of $57,710.